DeskMate: DeskMate 3

-Tandy offered DeskMate for corporate users as an alternative to OS/2 Presentation Manager.
-Professional DeskMate provides a text-based GUI for DOS, with LocalTalk-based file-service and email extensions.

 WinMate

 This was a complete rewrite for Microsoft Windows 3.1, providing a simplified user interface and a few applications.

 Reception

 Noting that Tandy had found that Personal DeskMate increased sales of its 1000 computers, Stewart Alsop II in 1988 praised Tandy's strategy for Professional DeskMate as "brilliant: while IBM, Apple, and virtually the rest of the computing world focus almost exclusively on corporate and government business", Tandy "responds to the basic needs of small businesses and professional offices".